-LOAD program-name [, PWD= passwd] LOAD trigger-definition-1. ist [, PWD-passwd] [,OPT="IOT"]

-program-name is any string of 8 characters or fewer used to name the program to be trigger-dictionary-list is a string of 8 characters or fewer used to name the trigger definition to activate.
-For more information see the 3GL Trigger section of the passwd (password) is any string in the range of 4 to 8 characters in length specifying the password that was used to ENCRYPT or PSAVE the specified program.
+LOAD program-name LOAD trigger-defi nition-list [, PWD-passwd] [,OPT="IOT"] program-name is any string of 8 characters or fewer used to name the program to be LOADed. trigger-dictionary-list is a string of 8 characters or fewer used to name the trigger definition to activate.
+For more information see the 3GL Trigger section of the Basic Developer Guide passwd (password) is any string in the range of 4 to 8 characters in length specifying the password that was used to ENCRYPT or PSAVE the specified program.
+OPT="IOT" is the keyword that indicates to Basic that this is a Trigger List.